-- Incidents of reported bullying need to be reported initially to team leader and to the Deputy/Headteacher.
-Team leaders will speak to all children involved about the incident separately or if appropriate as a group. - The problem will be identified and possible solutions suggested. - Staff will attempt to adopt a problem solving approach through circle times and/or drama activities which will move children on from having them to justify their behaviour. - Appropriate action will be taken to end the bullying behaviour or threats of bullying. - The bully (bullies) may be asked to genuinely apologise.
-Other consequences may take place and appropriate sanctions applied i.e. loss of privileges, spending playtime and lunchtimes with an adult, be withdrawn from participation in a school visit, club or event not essential to the curriculum. - If possible, the pupils will be reconciled. - An attempt will be made and support given to help the bully (bullies) understand and change his/her behaviour. - If the bullying continues or in more serious cases of bullying parents will be informed and invited into the school for a meeting to discuss the problem - Mediating meetings, with both parents and pupils present may be used to resolve the issues - In serious cases incident will be recorded and kept in the Incident File. - In repeated or serious cases the school may follow the following sanctions: lunch time exclusion, fixed term exclusion, permanent exclusion.
+- Incidents of reported bullying need to be reported initially to the class teacher and to the Assistant Headteacher/Headteacher.
+The pastoral lead will speak to all children involved about the incident separately or if appropriate as a group. - The problem will be identified, and possible solutions suggested. - Staff will attempt to adopt a problem-solving approach through circle times and/or drama activities which will move children on from having them to justify their behaviour. - Appropriate action will be taken to end the bullying behaviour or threats of bullying. - The bully (bullies) may be asked to genuinely apologise.
+Other consequences may take place and appropriate sanctions applied i.e. loss of privileges, spending playtime and lunchtimes with an adult, be withdrawn from participation in a school visit, club or event not essential to the curriculum. - If possible, the pupils will be reconciled. - An attempt will be made, and support given to help the bully (bullies) understand and change his/her behaviour. - If the bullying continues or in more serious cases of bullying, parents will be informed and invited into the school for a meeting to discuss the problem - Mediating meetings, with both parents and pupils present may be used to resolve the issues. - All incidents will be recorded on our safeguarding system.

+• In repeated or serious cases, the school may follow the following sanctions: lunch time exclusion, fixed term exclusion, permanent exclusion.

-6. Strategies for the prevention and reduction of bullying
+7 Strategies for the Prevention and Reduction of Bullying